Church of Notre-Dame la Grande, Poitiers: History and architecture

 The bell-tower dates from the 11th century.
 In the beginning it was much more obvious: the first level is concealed today by the roofs.
 Located at the site of the crossing, it presents a square base, then over it a circular level of a roof decorated with tiles.
 This type of roof, frequent in the south-west, was often copied by the architects of the 19th century, in particular Paul Abadie in Angoulême, Périgueux and Bordeaux.

 During the second quarter of the 12th century, the old bell-tower-porch which was on the frontage was removed and the church was increased by two spans towards the west.
 In the south, the turret of a staircase marks the site of this enlargement.
-It is at that time that the celebrated frontage-screen was built.
+It is at that time that the celebrated screen facade was built.

 In the north, there was a cloister in the 12th century.
 It was removed in 1857 for the construction of the metal markets.
 There remains the door (walled up).
 Three arches supported by columns duplicated with capitals with foliage were re-installed in the court of the university opposite, as was a pillar on the corner.

 Private vaults were added to the Romanesque structure during the 15th and 16th centuries.
 Of Flamboyant Gothic style, they belonged to the middle-class families of the city, who had been merchants since the end of the Middle Ages.
 The largest was built in the south by Yvon the Insane, Grand Seneschal of Poitou in the 15th century.
 His tomb was placed there before the Revolution.